ncarthy/kodi-crestron/current/src/README.txt

 I wrote a simple .NET console program that did the copying.
 A version can be found in the utils directory.
 Run it from a Cmd.exe window.
 It requires .NET 2.0

-Use the latest nightly version of XBMC for best results (http://mirrors.xbmc.org/nightlies/).
-Remember the XBMC JSON api is still bleeding edge!
+You no longer need to use the latest nightly version of XBMC for best results: The Eden release has all the functionality needed.